AsaTyr2018/AIHost/docs/concept.md

     image, copies the repo content, installs dependencies and sets the default command to the provided start command.
 This logic is implemented in the `aihost.builder` module which builds the Docker image after cloning the repository.
+The web interface exposes this functionality with an **Install** button on the repository page.

 4. **Container Management**
    - Docker Compose is used to orchestrate containers.
 Each registered